ATPs/PrecisionProDB/README.md

 Note:

-* the contents in folder `examples` and `test_output` were not included in the installation package.
+* the contents in folder `examples` and `test_output` were not included in the installation package from the [release page](https://github.com/ATPs/PrecisionProDB/releases).
-* If you want to test the with the examples or check more running examples and results, use `git clone https://github.com/ATPs/PrecisionProDB.git` or download from the link https://github.com/ATPs/PrecisionProDB/archive/refs/heads/master.zip directly.
+* If you want to test the with the examples or check more running examples and results, use `git clone https://github.com/ATPs/PrecisionProDB.git`.

 ## run test files